flyingeinstein/nimble/README.md

 ## Version 1.0
 * Support channel names
-  * can be set via the Postman
-  * can be set via the React web app if included
   * also add virtual method to get Driver name
-  * support device names
   * device name can take place of deviceID in Rest calls (so can specify device:slot as 2:3 or by name humidity:hallway)
 * DeviceManager on() methods handle Rest URLs and handlers of ArduinoJson type
 * Add Configuration API